varocketry/guitar-mastery-hub/public/lessons/lesson_014_first_complete_song_stand_by_me.md

 ---

-## 🎸 SECTION 1: THE CHORD PROGRESSION
+## ðŸŽ¸ SECTION 1: THE CHORD PROGRESSION

 ### The Four Shapes